 I’m sure this isn’t a complete list.
 Do I, for instance, include pacing/walking as a compositional tool?
-When I need to think I do, in fact, get up and walk around my house.1 Do I count mental imagery and visualization?
+When I need to think I do, in fact, get up and walk around my house. (( In 2006, Jenny Edbauer asked for people to send short audio pieces about composing on foot, which she used to create an audio presentation for CCCC.
+I composed something for her while pacing up and down the hallway in my house, digital recorder in hand. )) Do I count mental imagery and visualization?
 After all, I do use them and I teach them as compositional techniques.
 And there’s wikis which I’ve used to collaboratively write presentations with others.
 Or what about all those emails I send to myself with snippets of text I come up with while doing something else.
 And what about tea, water, and whiskey?
 If I rarely write without at least one of those drinks on hand, do I count them as part of my compositional tools?

 I prefer pencils to pens.
 I always have.
 I’m a messy writer and as I can’t spell and often draft quickly, I prefer the pencil for its erasability.
 Also, I think pencils offer more resistance and need more pressure to leave a mark.
 With a pencil, you have to push the graphite into the paper.
 With a pen, however, the ink is absorbed by the paper through capillary action.
 When writing with pen, not only do I have to worry about erasure issues, I have to deal with the pen too easily gliding across the paper making my illegible writing that much more messy, and I have to try to avoid leaving unintentional lines and drops of ink.
 Pens force me to focus on penmanship when what I want to focus on is writing.
 When it’s on paper that I am going to write, I reach for the pencil so that I can write.